AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 If an [IS-04][IS-04] Video Receiver is associated with an Output which has an EDID, the optional mapping of the EDID supported video formats into Receiver's Capabilities SHALL be performed according to the rules below.

-### Video Timings
+### Video Timing Modes

-Video timings, described in [E-EDID][E-EDID], provide information about the video frame size and rate.
-There are multiple blocks which keep information about timings each with their own mapping requirements.
+Video timing modes, described in [E-EDID][E-EDID], provide information about the video frame size and vertical rate.
+There are multiple blocks which keep information about these modes, each has its own mapping requirements.

-Each video timing SHOULD be present in the Receiver's Capabilities as a Constraint Set with a non-empty
+Each video timing mode SHOULD be expressed in the Receiver's Capabilities as a separate Constraint Set or a part of a more common Constraint Set with non-empty

 - `urn:x-nmos:cap:format:frame_width`
 - `urn:x-nmos:cap:format:frame_height`
-- `urn:x-nmos:cap:format:grain_rate` which MUST be the exact frame rate of the signal
+- `urn:x-nmos:cap:format:grain_rate` which MUST reflect the exact frame rate of the signal

 The timing descriptors MAY include one or more of the following mappings:

 - `urn:x-nmos:cap:format:interlace_mode`
 - `urn:x-nmos:cap:meta:preference`

-Each of these Parameter Constraints MUST use `enum` Constraint Keyword.

-Video timings with _Reduced Blanking_ MAY be determined by the exact `urn:x-nmos:cap:format:grain_rate`.
+Video timing modes with Reduced Blanking MAY be determined by the exact `urn:x-nmos:cap:format:grain_rate`.

 #### Established Timings I, II & III